Pranaykohad1/QHRM_SOLUTION/README.md

 This project is using HTML, CSS, Javascript for the frontend and C# for the backend.
-It utilizes Asp.net COre Template.
+It utilizes Asp.net Core Template.
  MsSql Server 2014 database is used for backend data storage.